-In essence, this means that their conduct often forms the base upon which Bitou as an organisation is judged.
-Bitou employees have to, therefore, demonstrate behaviour beyond reproach in the execution of their duties.
+In essence, this means that their conduct often forms the base upon which Bitou as an organization is judged.
+Bitou employees must, therefore, demonstrate behavior beyond reproach in the execution of their duties.

 Anti-fraud and anti-corruption measures to address employees as referred to in Paragraphs 3, 6 and 11 above will be implemented by Bitou.